 how you feel after reviewing these general child-discipline guidelines.Have you

 ever seen a set of ideas like this?
 Did you

-would your parents' list have compared to this?
-Your present and/or former partner's'
+would your parents' and grandparents' lists have compared to this?
+Your present and/or former

 Do nothing with these guidelines, or...

-Print and edit these guidelines to better fit who you are as a unique
+Print and edit the guidelines to better fit who you are as a unique

 all agree and where you don't.
 Consider coming up with a joint list that everyone accepts, and